MilesMcBain/deplearning/README.md

   njtierney/narnia, MilesMcBain/packup

+[deplearning] ✖ 1 Missing packages from untracked repositories.

+  notARealPackage

-[deplearning] ✔ Minimum R version to update & install is 3.3.1, you have 3.4.0.
+[deplearning] ✔ Minimum R version to update & install is 3.3.1, you have 3.4.0.`
 ```

 There is also an RStudio addin hook to search the dependencies in the currently active window.